Overview

 Germany

-The German commercial customer expects to be able to pick up the telephone, talk to his or her dealer and have replacement parts or service work immediately available.
+The German commercial customer expects to reach out to his or her dealer and have replacement parts or service work immediately available.
 American exporters should avoid appointing distributors with impossibly large geographic areas, without firm commitments regarding parts inventories or service capabilities, and without agreements on dealer mark-ups.

 EU Legislation